kitschpatrol/Cinder-RemoteUI/readme.md

 Tinderbox-generated project files are known to work on:

-- Mac OS X 10.11 x64 with Xcode 7.2
+- Mac OS X 10.11.2 with Xcode 7.2

 ##TODO

 Sooner:

 - Test on Windows.
-- Use Cinder's native XMLTree classes for preset serialization and persistence.
+- Use Cinder's native XMLTree classes instead of TinyXML for preset serialization and persistence.
 - Nicer, more Cinder-esque API.
 (Namespaces?
 Alternatives to the macros?)
 - Seamlessly support color types beyond ci::ColorA8u.
 - Merge ofxRemoteUI Cinder compatibility changes upstream.

 Later:

-- Port over `ofxRemoteUISimpleNotifications.h` for in-app on-screen notifications. -
+- Port over `ofxRemoteUISimpleNotifications.h` for in-app on-screen notifications.
 - Port over in-app UI.
-- Create something like ofParameter to Cinder?
+- Create something like ofParameter for Cinder?
 - Threaded option.